Roasted Rib Rack of Lamb

 - In a medium cooking dish sprinkle fresh ground salt & pepper on both sides of lamb racks.

-- Rub marinade mixture on leg of lamb. (can marinate overnight but not necessary)
+- Rub marinade mixture on rack of lamb. (can marinate overnight but not necessary)

 - If marinated overnight bring lamb to room temperature before roasting